arugifa/klougle/README.md

 means that, you not only have to buy a domain name, but also create address records for every Kloügle service.

-As only a news feed aggregator is available for now, it's pretty simple:
+As only a very few services are available for now, it's pretty simple:

 - `news.<YOUR_DOMAIN>`
+- `tasks.<YOUR_DOMAIN>`

 When deploying Kloügle online, **Terraform** will provide you the IP address of your Kloügle server.
 So you can update your DNS zone afterwards.